phillippmueller/flood_adaptation_behavior/README.md

 # flood-experience

 ## RQ: What is the impact of flood experience on flood preparedness?
-## What we want to find out ideally: Is this effect different in hurricane regions?
+## What we want to find out ideally: Is this effect different in hurricane regions? -

+### Hypotheses:
+- Flood experience has a positive effect on preparedness
+- Hurricanes have a less positive effect on preparednesss than flood experience Socioeconomic variables:
+- age and income have an ambiguous effect on preparedness
+- education and homeownership have a positive impact on preparedness

+- insurance has a positive effect on preparedness????
+- risk perception has a positive impact on preparedness.
+Especially on alerts.
+Less so on structural measures
+- efficacy has a positive effect on preparedness
+- awareness has a positive impact on prepardnesss